Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

-**
-**Abstract (July 2016)
+##Abstract (July 2016)

-In this sample we are going to present a typical flow to perform heavy computational tasks – video encoding using ffmpeg library based on Azure Service Fabric micro-services platform.
+In this sample we are going to present a typical flow to perform heavy computational tasks like video encoding using ffmpeg library based on Azure Service Fabric micro-services platform.
 We will describe how to build, deploy, scale and test your solution on Azure Service Fabric.

-INTRODUCTION
+##INTRODUCTION

-Let’s imagine you are a .NET developer and need a Web API providing some kind of computation processing.
+Let's imagine you are a .NET developer and need a Web API providing some kind of computation processing.
 You know about appropriate command line tool and command line parameters for an expected result.
 So you would like to use this tool, and get all the benefits of Web API.
-At the same time, you don’t want to become a computation tool source code expert and do things like corresponding library integration.
+At the same time, you don't want to become a computation tool source code expert and do things like corresponding library integration.
 This approach raises several important questions:

 -   How can you reuse your experience to convert command line tool into a Web API?